snugel/cas-offinder/README.md

     cas-offinder {input_file} {G|C|A}[device_id(s)] {output_file}

 G stands for using GPU devices, C for using CPUs, and A for using accelerators.

-Optionally, you can set device ID in addition to G/C/A to limit number of devices used by Cas-OFFinder.
+(Optionally, you can set device ID in addition to G/C/A to limit number of devices used by Cas-OFFinder)

 A short example may be helpful!